Motorcycle Safety Equipment

 Watch as you approach motorcycles on the highway.
 You’ll notice a wide variation of lights.
 Some are attention getters, and others are hardly noticable.
 Which are yours?

 LEDs have reset the landscape when it comes to lighting.
-We now have super-bright lights that last years and draw almost no power.

 I don’t like the thought of being rear-ended.
 Yes, I watch cars approaching as I’m stopped at a light, but do they see me?